spring-media/themis-graphql/README.md

 # Mocks
-Each `datasource` can expose its own `mocks` and in `--mock` mode will will be added as [mock functions](https://www.apollographql.com/docs/graphql-tools/mocking.html) to the schema.
+Each `module` can expose its own `mocks` and in `--mock` mode will will be added as [mock functions](https://www.apollographql.com/docs/graphql-tools/mocking.html) to the schema.
 ```
-node index -s ./datasources --mock
+node index -s ./modules --mock
 ```

 ## Nocks
-A special case for mocking are remote datasources or external requests to third parties, when mainly using themis as an aggregation/transformation layer.
-External requests from datasources can be recorded on a _per query_ basis.
+A special case for mocking are remote modules or external requests to third parties, when mainly using themis as an aggregation/transformation layer.
+External requests from modules can be recorded on a _per query_ basis.
 The recorded requests can then be automatically replayed in `--nock` mode for the queries or be used to create manual mocks for `--mock` mode.

 To record external requests for automatic replay use:
 ```
-node index -s ./datasources --nock --record
+node index -s ./modules --nock --record
 ```
 All requests will be recorded to `path.join(process.cwd(), '/__query_nocks__')` by default.

 To start the server in replay mode use:
 ```
-node index -s ./datasources --nock
+node index -s ./modules --nock
 ```
-Replaying is currently only possible in production mode, as it needs an existing remote schema for remote datasources.
+Replaying is currently only possible in production mode, as it needs an existing remote schema for remote modules.

 # Configuration